Mister Negative: Fictional character biography

 Martin Li endorses Bill Hollister for mayor of New York City, putting him against Randall Crowne, adding him to a list of opponents (many of whom become targets of the villain Menace).
 It also causes him to become the target of a smear campaign by Dexter Bennet, editor of The DB and supporter of Crowne.
 After Menace is revealed to be Hollister's daughter and Hollister resigns as mayor, Li unsuccessfully runs in a special election, losing to J. Jonah Jameson.

-Mister Negative later recruits Hammerhead and offers to put the man's brain in a new robotic adamantium skeleton after having been shot point blank in the head by Underworld.
-Hammerhead agrees to that and Mister Negative has his surgeon Doctor Tramma perform the procedure.

 Mister Negative eventually comes across Eddie Brock, giving Brock a job at his soup kitchen.
 A touch from him causes Brock's cancerous cells to completely disappear and combines with remnants of the Venom symbiote to create Anti-Venom.
 After the F.E.A.S.T center is torn apart during the fight between the two, Li discovers from a group of sweatshop workers (from a shop owned by Crowne) that they were experimented on with drugs made at Oscorp.
-Later, Mister Negative and his Inner Demons encounter and battle Anti-Venom.
+Later, Negative and his Inner Demons encounter and battle Anti-Venom.
 In the aftermath, Brock watches Negative turn into Li, becoming the first to be aware of his double identity.